GrimIrani/copycat/src/README.md

 # Usage
 ```
 ./copycat "this will be booom!!!"
-when you PASTE will shows: 'this will be booom!!!'
+when you PASTE it will shows: 'this will be booom!!!'

 echo love | ./copycat
-when you PASTE will shows: 'love'
+when you PASTE it will shows: 'love'
 ```